InventivetalentDev/MineskinClient/README.md

 Can be used to generate valid texture data from skin image files.
 You can also use [mineskin.org](https://mineskin.org) to directly generate skin data from images.

+**Important:** This is a client for [MineSkin V2](https://docs.mineskin.org/docs/guides/migrating-to-v2/) - for V1 see the [2.x branch](https://github.com/InventivetalentDev/MineskinClient/tree/2.x) and use versions < 3.0.0.

 The API requires official Minecraft accounts to upload the skin textures.
 If you own a Minecraft account you don't actively use and want to contibute to the API's speed, please [add your account here](https://account.mineskin.org)!